Join leading primary, secondary and tertiary geoscience educators at Hallett Cove to explore this special location and best practice for field trips.

 Monday 17 August 2026 |

-A number of field trips are being planned for the days surrounding the conference, offering delegates the chance to explore some of South Australia's unique regions.
-Destinations include:
+A field trip to McLaren Vale is planned for the day following the conference, offering delegates the chance to explore some of South Australia's unique regions.

 For more information and updates, visit the Field Trips page. |